vslatten/radix-example-workshop-1/README.md

 - ```www``` contains the www front-end
 - ```docs``` contains the workshop script ([link](./docs/workshop.md))

-## A conceptual overview of the application
+## A conceptual overview of the application.

 ![Conseptual diagram](./docs/smalldiagram.png)